ddeeproton2/ChatPGP/README.md

 For mobile phones

-To make this chat aviable betwwen mobiles, you can use tor server.
+To make this chat aviable between mobiles, you can use tor server.

 Install Termux, and then the servers : apache2, mysqld, node, tor